cr-623/Windows-playground/README.md

 * `winattr.py`: Includes functions to apply WS_STYLES and WS_EX_STYLES to individual windows.
 * `winmgr.py`: spawn(class, title) to spawn a blank, white window.
 It still requires more development
 * Keyboard wrappers: Still in development.
+* `cli-hide.py`: My personal CLI tool.
+Run `win` without args to list windows, `win alias <HWND> <NAME>` to make an alias to a window handle (it's really convenient), and `win hide <ALIAS>` to hide that window. `win list` to list hidden aliases and hidden windows.
+  WARNING: HWNDs are not persistent.
+If a window closes or a process terminates, the HWND will be invalid.
 ---

 ## Future Improvements